 Queenstown to Cromwell FAQs

 Best Stops when Driving from Queenstown to Cromwell

 If you’re driving yourself from Queenstown to Cromwell then you can take your time and check out some of the best attractions along the way.
 Here are the 5 best stops on the drive from Queenstown to Cromwell:

 1. Lake Hayes

 You’ll pass Lake Hayes as you’re driving to Cromwell via State Highway 6.
 Lake Hayes is a large lake that is located only about a 15-20 minute drive outside of Queenstown.
 Here, you can stop and stretch your legs on a walk, simply check out the viewpoint, or even visit the nearby Amisfield Restaurant and Winery – one of the best wineries in Queenstown!

 Lake Hayes Loop Track is a popular walking trail around the lake here and is also known as Lake Hayes Walkway.
 It’s the perfect easy hike in Queenstown for those looking for wildlife, stunning mountain views, and reflections, as well as a little bit of peace and quiet.
-The trail circles Lake Hayes’ perimeter and although 8 kilometers long, makes for a nice stroll any time of the year.
+The trail circles Lake Hayes’ perimeter and although 8 kilometers (5 miles) long, makes for a nice stroll any time of the year.
 To complete the entire loop track should take between 2-3 hours but you can choose to do sections of it if you’re short on time.

 2. Kawarau Gorge

 The Kawarau Gorge is located about 30 kilometers (19 miles) from Queenstown.
 The Kawarau River flows through the gorge, and back in the day, this was a popular site for gold mining.

 Today though, Kawarau Gorge is a stunning sight along State Highway 6 to Cromwell.
 You can stop at the Kawarau Suspension Bridge and enjoy the scenic views while watching bungy jumpers take a brave leap!